 Many experts have found that Bluetooth wireless sound relays are of a lower quality than the other versions.
 Why?
 Because Bluetooth technology has extremely limited channel support and trouble with relaying signals over a long distance.

-There are plenty of reasons to invest in a home theater surround sound system.
-But which is better for you: a wireless or wired set up?
+There are plenty of reasons to invest in a home theater surround sound system, and those reasons add up when you've included wireless systems as well (our tutorial in case you're interested).
+But which is better for you: a wireless or wired setup?
 Here are some of the pros and cons to help you evaluate which option is right for you.

 There are plenty of options if you are interested in a wireless surround sound system for your home theater.
 However, not all systems are created equal.
 Below, I list my top three favorites.